 The footage below from Animal Rescue Media Education (ARME) shows beagles that were rescued from a California university animal testing lab seeing sunlight and stepping on grass for the first time.

 Then she came home.
 Rocco greeted her cheerfully.
 He was actually happy to get a companion…how typical of labs!
-Rocco taught her everything about living in a home, helped her to walk on leash, getting toilet trained, eating home food and mostly he has made her one hyper active lady…earlier Muffin was shy and scared to jump, get up on the sofa or getting cuddled.
-These dogs were not even confident to bark, some of them had their vocal chords snipped off in the laboratory when they screamed in pain…but thankfully Muffin had a voice…our joy knew no bounds when we heard Muffin barking…she now barks whenever she is excited(mostly bullying Rocco) and Rocco like a chivalrous male lets her be.
+Rocco taught her everything about living in a home, helped her to walk on a leash, getting toilet trained, eating home food and mostly he has made her one hyperactive lady…earlier Muffin was shy and scared to jump, get up on the sofa or getting cuddled.
+These dogs were not even confident to bark, some of them had their vocal cords snipped off in the laboratory when they screamed in pain…but thankfully Muffin had a voice…our joy knew no bounds when we heard Muffin barking…she now barks whenever she is excited(mostly bullying Rocco) and Rocco like a chivalrous male lets her be.

 Recently we had a get together with all lab rescued beagles and their humans and other furry friends…they had a blast!
-Its heartening to see that after all the torture that these beagles go through, finally some of them are fortunate to have a loving home who would accept them as they are.
+It is heartening to see that after all the torture that these beagles go through, finally some of them are fortunate to have a loving home who would accept them as they are.